Small and Simple Changes for Big Life Gains

 Use small plates

-6. Use small plates.
-Many people grew up being told to clean their plate and find it hard to leave food uneaten.
-By using a smaller plate you can finish your dinner and still cut down on calories.
+Many people grew up being told to clean their plates and find it hard to leave food uneaten.
+By using a smaller plate, you can finish your dinner and still cut down on calories.

 Green tea